Rick Perry Fast Facts

 1972-1977 - Serves in the US Air Force flying transport planes.

-1977 - Returns to Prairie Creek, Texas, to live and work on his father's farm.
+1977 - Returns to Texas to live and work on his father's farm.

 1978 - Forms JR Perry Farms with his father.